Triangle IP

 Choose an attorney who success rate is greater than industry average

-In difficult technology areas, it is not uncommon to find attorneys with substantially higher allowance rates with far less rounds of argument with the patent office.
+In difficult technology areas, it is not uncommon to find attorneys with substantially higher allowance rates with far fewer rounds of argument with the patent office.

 In terms of costs, most counsel are within 20% of each other when writing a patent and doing each round of argument, but the better performing attorneys will always cost less when yield is taken into account.